Bulk-boundary correspondence and singularity-filling in long-range free-fermion chains: Analysis of edge modes

 Now, suppose the $g_{n-m}$ are the wavefunction coefficients of our linearly independent zero modes $\gamma_L^{(m)}$ as given in Theorem \ref{thm1}.
 We can take the linear combinations prescribed above and it is clear that we maintain linear independence.
 For us to have a good basis of edge modes we also need them to mutually anti-commute.
 This can be achieved by a Gram-Schmidt process \cite{Verresen18}---if we do this in order of fastest decaying to slowest decaying we will preserve the asymptotic decay rates found above.

-To complete the analysis we note that it may be the case that when taking linear combinations some $a'_{s,p}$ vanishes accidentally, this simply means we can find even faster decaying modes.
-We also note in the main text we allow even more general asymptotic expansions of the form
+Note that it may be the case that when taking linear combinations some $a'_{s,p}$ vanishes accidentally, this simply means we can find even faster decaying modes.
+We also need to deal with more general asymptotic expansions that have discrete sets of powers as well as logarithmic terms.